MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/auditing/event-4738.md

 ---
 title: 4738(S) A user account was changed.
 (Windows 10)
 description: Describes security event 4738(S) A user account was changed.
-This event is generated every time user object is changed. ms.pagetype: security ms.prod: w10 ms.mktglfcycl: deploy
+This event is generated when a user object is changed. ms.pagetype: security ms.prod: w10 ms.mktglfcycl: deploy